 Finally, some commenters on HN were scared to challenge technology decisions because of the risk to their job prospects.
 In my experience, the best engineering managers10 look for critical thinkers, not those who thoughtlessly extoll or hate new technology.
 I’ll also argue that great engineers make thoughtful assessments, and revisit assumptions when the data changes.
 Our teams are not well served by either keeping quiet or having strongly held views that can’t be revisited (including a view like "never use MongoDB", once many issues were fixed).

-In the final parts of this series, we'll look into a critical part of MongoDB's success in the early 2010s: marketing and testimonials.
+In the final part of this series, we'll look into a critical part of MongoDB's success in the early 2010s: marketing and testimonials.

 Sign up to be notified when the next post is available — or follow me on Twitter This is part two.
-You can read part one in this three part series here.
+You can read the rest of the three part series here.

 This essay is based on several years of informal discussions, interviews with key stakeholders, parsing countless blog posts/presentations, and reading ~3,000 HN comments.
 To dig in more, you can see select commentary excerpts and my other thoughts.
 All opinions are solely my own.
 I welcome feedback (email mongodb at this domain).

 Thanks to Mathieu Jouhet for countless hours spent on design and to Shay Maunz for edits.
 I especially have to thank the many software engineers who shared their experiences and provided feedback.